 Notes

-- You can use a storage bag and rolling pin to crush the crackers.
+- You can use a storage bag and rolling pin to crush the crackers if you don't want to use a food processor.

 - No need to peel the squash.

-- Add a pinch or two of cayenne if you want some extra heat.
+- Add a pinch or two of cayenne if you want some extra spiciness.

 - Store leftovers in a tightly sealed container in the refrigerator for up to 2 days.